Gervi-Hera-Vitr/the-echoes-of-wasteland/docs/_pages/support.markdown

 header:
   overlay_image: rezs/images/TheEchoesOfTheWasteland.png
   show_overlay_excerpt: true
-  caption: "The Echoes of the Wasteland"
+  caption: "The Echoes of Wasteland"
-  excerpt: Guide to build and deploy a Jekyll site for the Echoes of the Wasteland.
+  excerpt: Guide to build and deploy a Jekyll site for the Echoes of Wasteland.
 #  overlay_filter:
 #    linear-gradient(217deg, rgba(255,0,0,.8), rgba(255,0,0,0) 70.71%),
 #    linear-gradient(127deg, rgba(0,255,0,.8), rgba(0,255,0,0) 70.71%),